bloodyKnuckles/cookie-hawk/README.md

 # cookie-hawk

-A wrapper using cookies to transmit Hawk authentication information when request header authentication is not available.
-This allows Hawk authentication with page reloads resulting from link clicks and form submissions.
+A wrapper using cookies to transmit Hawk authentication information when request header authentication is not available, such as with page reloads resulting from link clicks and form submissions.
 When using request headers to transmit authentication it appears only XHR can be used with Hawk.

 [Hawk](https://github.com/hueniverse/hawk)